 Pictures of this twisted headband do not do it enough justice.
 It is so warm and squishy, you are going to have to knit it for yourself to just see how awesome this ear warmer is.

 This ear warmer is perfect for those who love to wear their hair up.
 It’s thick and chunky giving it the warmth of a hat without having to worry about messing up your hair-do.
 Hellooo perfect headband for the mom bun!

-You can purchase the inexpensive ad-free PDF version of this twisted headband on Etsy here
+You can purchase the inexpensive ad-free PDF version of this twisted headband on Etsy here or on Ravelry here